Lincoln National Corporation: Jefferson-Pilot acquisition

 Lincoln Financial also acquired Jefferson-Pilot's television and radio operations, which were renamed Lincoln Financial Media.
 Jefferson Standard Insurance put WBTV in Charlotte on the air on Channel 3 in 1949.
 At the time, Jefferson Standard Insurance also had a 16.5% interest in the Greensboro News Company, licensee of WFMY, which signed on from Greensboro two months after WBTV.
-Jefferson Standard had purchased WBT radio from CBS in 1947.
-In 1970, the media interests were folded into a new subsidiary, Jefferson-Pilot Communications, still owned by the insurance company.
+Jefferson Standard had purchased WBT radio from CBS in 1945.
+Jefferson Standard Broadcasting Co. was a subsidiary of Jefferson-Pilot Corp. when in 1970 the media interests were folded into a new subsidiary, Jefferson-Pilot Communications, still owned by the insurance company.
 The broadcasting subsidiary acquired several other radio and television stations across the country, with WBTV serving as the company's flagship station.
 The group owned 18 radio stations in Miami, Florida; San Diego, California; Denver, Colorado; and Atlanta, Georgia.
 It also owned WBTV, the CBS affiliate in Charlotte; WCSC-TV, the CBS affiliate in Charleston, South Carolina and WWBT, the NBC affiliate in Richmond, Virginia.
 In June 2007, the company publicly announced it would explore a sale of this division, and hired Merrill Lynch to assess its strategic options.
 It was announced on November 12 that Raycom Media purchased the three TV stations, including its sports production division, which was the co-holder to football and basketball games in the Atlantic Coast Conference with Raycom and sole rightsholders to the Southeastern Conference until 2009, when ESPNPlus and CBS Sports acquired the rights.
 The Raycom Sports brand was merged with LFS as of January 1, 2008.